payiq-net/OpenTripPlanner-data-container/README.md

 ## This project:
 Contains tools for fetching, building and deploying fresh otp data-containers for consumption by hsl, waltti and finland otp instances.
+This project can be reused for building data for other otp instances but it is only tested to work for the aforementioned otp instances.

 ## Main components